 MORE ABOUT TAWTHEEQ

 ADDC (or AADC, our sister company in Al Ain) collects municipality fees on behalf of the Department of Municipal Affairs and Transport.
-The fee is calculated as 5% for all premises other than Residential Villas, and 7.5% for Residential Villas of your rental contract’s value, with a minimum amount to pay of AED 450.
+The municipality fee is calculated as 5% your rental contract’s value for all premises, with a minimum amount to pay of AED 450.
 Although the total fee applies from the first day of the rental contract, the annual fees are broken down into monthly instalments to make your payments easier.
 You’ll receive a municipality fees bill each month, in addition to your water and electricity bills.

 Who it affects

 The fees apply to anyone involved in renting a property within Abu Dhabi emirate, except UAE Nationals who are exempt from municipality fees for all residential contracts intended for their own use.

 When you register your tenancy with Tawtheeq, you will be enrolled automatically for municipality fees.
 You can apply through the Abu Dhabi Municipality website by completing the Tawtheeq E-form.
 Click the link for more information about how to set up Tawtheeq.
 If you prefer to register in person, you can visit the Customer Service Centre at the Municipality of Abu Dhabi City (Head Office), or one of the Municipality’s affiliated external centres or customer service outlets.